Nassima Hablal

 Nassima Hablal (September 15, 1928 – May 14, 2013) was an Algerian independence activist.
 She was one of the 10,949 women who fought in the Algerian revolution.
-She was active in the Algerian People's Party (APP) and was the secretary of Abane Ramdane at the CCE, the Coordinating and Execution Committee for one of the branches of the FLN.
+Hablal was active in the Algerian People's Party (APP) and was the secretary of Abane Ramdane at the CCE, the Coordinating and Execution Committee for one of the branches of the FLN.
+She received the position secretary of the Committee for Coordination and Implementation [CEC] at the beginning of the movement.
+Hablal strived to see her country free from French colonization.

 Independence work

 Nassima was involved with the resistance efforts from 1945 to 1962 (starting when she was 17 years old).
 She provided false identity cards to members of the FLN and frequently typed and distributed leaflets for the resistance.
 Hablal became the secretary of Abane in 1955.
+She took part in organizing the eight-day strike alongside other officials after becoming the first woman to join the General Union of Algerian Workers.

 Eight-day strike

 Hablal was part of the committee that organized the eight-day strike from January 28 – February 4, 1957.
-The strike appeared to be a success with most Muslim shops remaining shuttered, workers failed to turn up and children did not attend school.
+The strike appeared to be a success with most Muslim shops remaining shuttered; workers failed to turn up and children did not attend school.
 The French used armored cars and troops to round up workers and schoolchildren and force them to attend their work/studies.
 Thus, within a few days the strike had been broken.